Partially Observable Szilard Engines: Tilted divider box

 Which side of the container is empty is precisely what the observer needs to know to extract work.
 The random variable $U$ is thus the relevant variable here.
-If the particle is observed in between, $-c/2 < x < c/2$, we can only make a probabilistic guess, and the probability of either side being empty depends on $x$ linearly: $p(u=\pm 1|x) = {1\over 2} \pm {x\over c}$.
+For all \mbox{$x \in [c/2, 1/2]$} we know with certainty that the left side of the box is empty, i.e. $p(u=1|x)=1$, and similarly for $x \in [-1/2, -c/2]$ the right half must be empty, $p(u=1|x)=0$.
+However if the particle is observed in between, $-c/2<x<c/2$, we can only make a probabilistic guess, and the probability of either side being empty depends on $x$ linearly: $p(u=\pm 1|x) = {1\over 2} \pm {x\over c}$.
 In summary, we have:

 with $c = \cot(\theta)$.